iquantro/SignAds/Readme.md

 The platform is primarily based on our proprietary persuasion algorithm.

-For the list of various APIs that can be used, please refer APIs.md file.
+For the list of various APIs that have been implemented, please refer APIs.md file.